mnielsen/notes-on-writing/notes_on_writing.md

-**Beware words that you wouldn't use while speaking:** Using such words in your writing isn't always a mistake, but it must be done consciously, and for the right reasons.
-Writers often do this to appear authoritative --- writing in what they imagine is expert language.
-Unfortunately, lacking practice with the language, their feel for the words they're using is likely to be wrong, unless they are exceptionally careful.
-Furthermore, they allow an agenda to creep into their writing, an agenda that isn't necessarily in service to the reader.
+**Beware words that you wouldn't use while speaking:** Using such words in your writing isn't always a mistake, but it must be done consciously, and for good reasons.
+Writers often use such words to appear authoritative, writing in what they imagine is expert language.
+Unfortunately, lacking practice with that language they're likely to use it poorly, unless they are exceptionally careful.
+This desire to appear authoritative can easily become a self-serving agenda, not an agenda in service to the reader.
 With that said, if you're confident you're using the word in the reader's service, go for it!

 **One purpose:** A good piece of writing has a single, sharp, overriding purpose.
 Every part of the writing --- even the